 The “I love my dog market” is huge and growing daily.

 There are products on the market for everything you can think of and many you can’t – all for your dog.

 We tend to take them all with a grain of salt until we see significant positive reviews (in the thousands) and have tried them ourselves.

 The Thundershirt is an anti-stress item for your dog that is basically a tight-fitting jacket.
 It is designed to wrap around the body to mimic a swaddling effect.
 This same concept is used for people who experience stress.
 The weight of the cover is comforting.
-However, this is something that should be avoided for more significant stressors, such as when you leave them alone.
-You can possibly induce fear if your dog suddenly finds he wants nothing to do with this garment.
+However, this should be avoided for more significant stressors, such as when you leave them alone.
+You can induce fear if your dog suddenly finds he wants nothing to do with this garment.

 Calming collars for dogs

 Here’s a new one – I find these interesting.
-Take the above about pheromones and essential oils and combine it into a wearable and you have the calming dog collar.
+Take the above about pheromones and essential oils and combine it into a wearable, and you have the calming dog collar.

-If you are a fan of helping your dogs become less anxious passively over time, then this is an excellent approach.
+If you are a fan of helping your dogs become less anxious passively over time, this is an excellent approach.

-Some have little refillable containers but the one I find most interesting is the type that is simply activated by your dog’s body heat.
+Some have little refillable containers, but the one I find most interesting is the type that is simply activated by your dog’s body heat.